sagemath/sage-archive-2023-02-01/src/doc/en/tutorial/tour_functions.rst

-.. _section-plot:
+.. _section-functions-issues:

-Some common issues with functions
+Some Common Issues with Functions
 =================================

 Some aspects of defining functions (e.g., for differentiation or